LeetLLM

 Watching the watchers

-Safety systems must be observable.
+Safety systems need observability.
 You can't improve what you don't measure.
 A good logging strategy captures when a guardrail triggers, the decision evidence needed for review, confidence scores where relevant, and the active policy version.
-It doesn't automatically retain raw customer text.
+It doesn't automatically retain raw user text.

 Structured safety logs